 Perkins Loan was a type of federal education loan for students from the federal government.
 Under this, the government bears the interest part till the schooling period.
 This loan was available to students exhibiting exceptional financial needs.
 Perkins Loan featured a low rate of interest for undergraduate and graduate courses.

 Perkins Loan dates back to the 1950s, and at the time, they were available only to students in need of financial support.
 Moreover, they were available only to students who were planning to take up mathematics, engineering, or a modern foreign language.
 Later, its scope was expanded to include students of all streams.
-This type of loan, however, is not available anymore as the government ended it in 2017.
+However, this type of loan is not available anymore as the government ended it in 2017.

 Eligibility and How to Apply?